RenzoDD/bitlike/docs/script.md

 ### Pay to Multisig (p2ms)

-Multisig outputs allow to share control of DigiBytes between several keys.
+Multisig outputs allow to share control of coins between several keys.
 When creating the script, one specifies the public keys that control the funds, and how many of those keys are required to sign off spending transactions to be valid.
 An output with N public keys of which M are required is called an m-of-n output (For example, 2-of-3, 3-of-5, 4-of-4, etc.)

 Note that regular multisig outputs are rarely used nowadays.
 The best practice is to use a p2sh multisig output (See Script#toScriptHashOut()).